Language: EN

 =1111-0

-Okay, we have improved… flipping the numbers has been a good “trick”, because bit by bit the positive and the negative cancel each other out, resulting in all 1’s, which we said is a 0.
+Okay, we have improved… inverting the numbers has been a good “trick” because bit by bit the positive and negative cancel each other out, resulting in all 1’s, which we have said is a 0.

-But man Now we have 2 different zeros!
+But dude Now we have 2 distinct zeros!
 We have +0 and -0.
-And also, the sum gives -0, not 0.
+Moreover, the sum results in -0, not 0.

-That’s a bit weird.
-In the long run, it’s sure to give us problems.
-So let’s take another look and see if we can fix it.
+That is a bit strange.
+In the long run, it will surely cause us problems.
+So let’s rethink it to see if we can fix it.

-We have already reached the definitive one.
+We have finally arrived at the definitive solution.
 We do the same

 • Bit for the sign